It’s Time to Put Ethics

 Founders Award For Service

-Priten received the Founders Award for Service from the American Debate Association in 2022 for his work on Pedagogy.Cloud.
+I received the Founders Award for Service from the American Debate Association in 2022 for my work on Classrooms.Cloud.

 Frank Sferra Director’s Commendation

-Priten received the Frank Sferra Director’s Commendation from the National Speech & Debate Association in 2021 for his work on Pedagogy.Cloud.
+I received the Frank Sferra Director’s Commendation from the National Speech & Debate Association in 2021 for my work on Classrooms.Cloud.

 Service Award

-Priten received the Service Award from the National Debate Coaches Association in 2021 for his work on Pedagogy.Cloud.
+I received the Service Award from the National Debate Coaches Association in 2021 for my work on Classrooms.Cloud.

 HGSE News

-Priten was featured on the Harvard Graduate School of Education Website for his work with United 4 Social Change.
+I was featured on the Harvard Graduate School of Education Website for my work with United 4 Social Change.

 Harvard I-Lab